 - Riverside,

-- San Bernadino, and
+- San Bernardino, and

 - San Diego.

-If the employer willfully fails to pay you your earned commissions following termination – and there is no good faith dispute – the employer should pay you waiting time penalties equal to your regular rate of pay for each day late, up to 30 days.
+If the California employer willfully fails to pay you your earned commissions following termination – and there is no good faith dispute – the employer should pay you waiting time penalties equal to your regular rate of pay for each day late, up to 30 days.

 If you are actually an indoor salesperson and have worked more than: